 On social media, I have many people telling me that they love this idea especially for their guest rooms, so I hope you can find some inspiration here to bring out your creativity and easily beautify your space.

 I had never used a power saw before, and we had just gotten our first circular saw a few months before that!
+(For a great power tool free project check my Floating Stair Renovation!)
 I couldn’t let it go so I went in the garage to look for scraps to see if I had the right pieces to pull it together.
 I did have the pieces for it so I told my husband “can you give me a quick safety guideline and tutorial on this.
 I don’t want you to do it, I want to do it myself so I can learn!”
 He showed me a couple of things that he had learned cutting our plywood floors and using the circular saw for the first time himself only three months prior to this moment.

 I had some leftover 3/4 of an inch birch plywood, so I used that for the top.
 I had leftover 1x3s from the baseboards upstairs that I used for the framing.
 I bought a swaying palms fabric print, a dowel rod, and went to work putting it together!